 John Leivers, who worked with the adventure outfitter Amazonas Explorer convinced me to sign up for a five-day itinerary instead of the more popular four-day trip.
 I understood John’s reasoning the next day when, after a relaxed afternoon of hiking along the Urubamba River, we arrived at the ruins of Patallacta.
 After a quick bath in the ice-cold stream, our Peruvian guide Efrain Valles led me into the ruins for a tour by flashlight.

 ….In the late afternoon, we approached a set of stone steps that vanished into the tropical greenery above.
 “You go first, Mark,” Efrain said, suppressing a smile.
 “Let me know what you see up there.
 “At the top of the stairs the foliage parted and I turned left into a bright patch of sunlight.
-There I was greeted with a final surprise from the Inca geniuses who’d built this trail centuries before.
+There I was greeted with a final surprise from the Inca geniuses who’d built this trail century before.
 Unfolding before me was a postcard come to life — the dazzling white stone city of Machu Picchu.